 Then they don’t come back.

-This is critical to understand: visitors don’t push through confusion to find the good stuff.
-They assume confusion means “probably not for me.”
-Indecision isn’t a personality flaw—it’s a rational response to unclear hierarchy.
+Visitors don’t push through confusion to find the good stuff.
+They assume confusion means “probably not for me” and move on.
+That’s not impatience.
+It’s a rational response to unclear hierarchy.

 The business knows what matters most.
 The visitor doesn’t.
-When the business refuses to prioritize, the visitor is asked to guess.
-Most won’t guess—they’ll leave.
+When the business won’t prioritize, the visitor is asked to guess.
+Most won’t guess.
+They’ll leave.

 The Question That Reveals the Problem